Gijsreyn/DevOpsFeeds/README.md

 ## Pipeline setup

-Each Sunday at 6 o'clock, a scheduled trigger runs a pipeline.
-The steps the pipeline performs:
+Each pipeline is configured on a scheduled trigger.
+The steps are mostly unique, but can differ in the feeding of data:

 1. Bootstrap the environment on ubuntu-latest agent
 2. Collect data using GitHub's CLI